VW Polo Principle: Crowdsourced 3D Prints

 If you want the message to stick, build a mechanism that lets people experience the claim directly, and reward participation in a tangible way.

-From November 24th to January 13th, 2013 people with reservations will be able to have their bodies scanned into a computer.
-Then instead of a photograph they will receive miniature replicas of themselves. 😎
+From November 24 through January 14, 2013, people with reservations can have their bodies scanned into a computer.
+Then, instead of a photograph, they receive miniature replicas of themselves.

 Additionally click here to see how Polskie Radio in Poland has used 3D printing technology to market their website.